wingkwong/geodesy/doc/CODE_OF_CONDUCT.md

 ## Contact Information

-If you have any questions about this Code of Conduct, please contact the repository maintainers at [email protected]
+If you have any questions about this Code of Conduct, please contact the repository maintainers at wingkwong.code@gmail.com.